Franklin College Board of Trustees Executive Committee

 Alumnus, Class of ’92

 Rafael became a board member in 2001; he serves on the Enrollment Management and Student Affairs committees.
 He holds a Franklin College bachelor’s degree in three majors: journalism, political science and Spanish.
 Since 1998, he has worked for ABC’s Indianapolis TV affiliate WRTV-6, where he is a consumer/investigative reporter.
 He previously worked for TV stations in Arizona and Texas.
 He has received numerous Emmy nominations and two Best Consumer Reporting Awards from the Society of Professional Journalists.
-He resides in Franklin, Ind.
+He resides in Franklin, Indiana.

 Robert D. Schafstall